ChristianChimi/Store-Business-Analytics/README.md

         - Casted columns to proper types (INT, NUMERIC, etc.).
         - Added a new calculated column: shipping_days (difference between Ship Date and Order Date).
         - Creating view to simplify queries.
-        - Exported new CSV from postgresql query tool.
+        - Exported new CSV using the Postgresql query tool.

 ## **Power-BI**
     - Created two dashboard: